 The decisively steep Katbakkies Pass traces over what was once an old sheep-trekking route over the mountain.
 It joins the Koue Bokkeveld with the Ceres Karoo.
-It was recently tarred and although fairly short, it has a serious gradient of 1/13 which will tax many an underpowered vehicle.
-The pass is frequently covered in snow during winter as the snow line of 1000m ASL is well below this pass's maximum altitude.
-It's a narrow road so take it slow and enjoy the spectacular barren landscape.
+It was recently tarred and although fairly short, it has a serious average gradient of 1/12 which will tax many an underpowered vehicle and especially the two sections about quarter way up the ascent which measure out at UNDER 1:4!
+The pass is sometimes covered in snow during winter as the snow line of 1000m ASL is well below this pass's maximum altitude of 1200m.
+It's a narrow road so take it slowly and enjoy the spectacular barren landscape.

 This relatively new pass was constructed between 1984 and 1988 at the then staggering cost of R125 000 000.
 Leading up to the Huguenot Tunnel from its south side, is an awe-inspiringly beautiful, high-altitude viaduct bridge (the first of its kind to be built in South Africa!)
 The bridge is simultaneously curved and cambered --constructed by the incremental method.
 It soars high above the farm-patchworked Miaspoort Valley.
 The 4km-long tunnel drastically reduced the distance of the old pass by 11km.
 (Please note that the Google Earth satellite imageing cannot 'read' a tunnel; it instead follows the track of the road, so ignore the steep spike in the middle of the vertical profile.)

 This gently meandering tar road along the valley between the impressive Slanghoek Mountains and the smaller Badsberg mountain showcases a restfully pastoral landscape of vineyards and fruit farms.
 A wine-tasting tour at the popular wine farms is a must for wine connoisseurs - locals and tourists alike!
 The drive through the valley is a visual feast.